 Once notice has been received that an application for Special Guardianship is to be made or where a court waives the need to give such notice, the notice or order should be passed to the allocated social worker or, if the child is not previously known, arrangements must be made for the case to be allocated to a social worker.

 The social worker preparing the Court report should be suitably qualified and experienced.
 There are no specific requirements as to the level of qualification or experience required and it will be for the manager of the relevant social work team to ensure that the allocated worker is competent to write the report.
+It should be noted though that in conducting the investigation, the person preparing the report should analyse and consider the information they ascertain from and about the prospective special guardian.
+The approach should be objective and inquiring.
+Information should be evaluated, and its accuracy and consistency checked.
+The safety of the child is of paramount concern and it is vital that the background of the prospective special guardian is checked rigorously.
+The special guardian (with an appropriate support package) should be considered able to meet the child's needs at the time of the making of the order and in the future.

 In all cases, there will need to be an assessment of the needs of the child, the suitability of the applicant(s), the proposed contact arrangements and the support needs of the child, parents and the prospective special guardian.
 CoramBAAF form C (Connected Persons (Family and Friends)) sections A - C should be used as a template.